johnmmcg/iris-js-sdk/README.md

     var irisRtcStream = new IrisRtcStream();

-    // User can set stream type as video or audio with resolution var streamConfig = {
+    // set stream type as video or audio and video resolution var streamConfig = {
         "streamType": "video", // audio, pstn
         "resolution": "hd", //640, 320
     }
-    // User can media constraints
-    var constraints = {
+    // Set media constraints, this is optional if you are setting streamType above var constraints = {
       video : { mandatory: {}, optional: [] },
       audio : { mandatory: {}, optional: [] }